tomduanlian/StudyNotes/FrontEnd.md

    // we will still get start in the fun even it is decleared when startTime function is called.
 ```

+####Name of the function
+* You can get the name of functin by calling fn.name
+* fn.name will be undefined if the function is anonymous function
+* fn.name may return undefined in low version IE.

 #References:
 * https://en.wikipedia.org/wiki/Document_type_declaration
 * http://www.w3.org/QA/Tips/Doctype